SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_5-create-sac-story/dsp_modeling_5-create-sac-story.md

     ![SAC Story Creation](./images-dsp_modeling_5-create-sac-story/DS_SAC_InsertChart.png)

 3. Select the connected Datasphere tenant.
 You see all spaces your Datasphere application user is allowed to access.
 Select your space and the Analytic Model which you created in the previous exercise.

     ![SAC Story Creation](./images-dsp_modeling_5-create-sac-story/DS_SAC_SelectModel.png)

- 4. The bar chart should display the grossamount of  all orders for the different regions and sorted by grossamount.
+ 4. The bar chart should display the gross amount of all orders for the different regions and sorted by gross amount.
 Select `GROSSAMOUNT_ORDERS` as measured and `ADDRESSID` as dimension.
 Set the hierarchy to "Level 2" so that you see the three different regions products were sold to displayed.

     ![SAC Story Creation](./images-dsp_modeling_5-create-sac-story/DS_SAC_HierarchyLevel.png)